Patrol981/Dwarf-Engine/README.md

 Fonts and Textures folders into your project, because the engine assumes that theese exists in client project itself - it is subject to change though -)

+NOTE#2: Engine may be less stable for now, since I'm changing it's architecture a bit (mostly optimalizations and multithreading)

 ## Example code

 ```csharp